TheLLaw/Nuker/README.md

 # Nuker
-Nuke bot writen in python
+Nuke bot writen in python.

-You need to edit the code and change the "URID" to your discord id.
+You need to edit the code and change the "URID" to your discord id and open the token file to put your bots token.

 Contact me on discord if needed Law#7419